- Best for sharing and real time collaboration: Google Docs

 Microsoft Word has its devotees, but find one person who loves it, and you’ll probably find several who don’t.
 From redesigns that hide familiar menu items to overly complicated and often unused features, there’s a lot to be desired in a simple word processor that Microsoft Word doesn’t deliver due to its complex nature.

 Microsoft Word as a part of Microsoft Office is expensive — for instance, Microsoft 365 Business Premium costs $22 for each user per month.

 SEE: Discover the best free alternatives to Microsoft Excel.

 If you don’t need all the features that Microsoft Word offers, it can be hard to justify paying that price, especially in a small business environment where you just need a word processor.
-Don’t pay for what you aren't going to use--take a look at one of these five free Microsoft Word alternatives instead.
+Don’t pay for what you won’t use and take a look at one of these six free Microsoft Word alternatives instead.

 Google Docs, which is easily the most popular Microsoft Word alternative on this list, is free to everyone with a Google account.

 If you want the basic features of Microsoft Word, you don’t need to look any further than Google Doc — it supports all your basic word processing needs and is tightly integrated with Google Drive and other products.
 Since everything is saved in Google’s cloud, you don’t need to worry about losing your work (Figure A).
 Docs automatically save after every single keystroke, so in the event of a crash, you should be able to pick up right where you left off, down to the letter.
 Google Docs also supports Microsoft Word’s .doc and .docx formats, so you shouldn’t have any problems importing and editing those files.